open-telemetry/opentelemetry-specification/specification/compatibility/prometheus_and_openmetrics.md

 ### Info

-An [Prometheus Info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#info) metric MUST be converted to an OTLP Non-Monotonic Sum unless it is the `target` info metric, which is used to populate [resource attributes](#resource-attributes).
+A [Prometheus Info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#info) metric MUST be converted to an OTLP Non-Monotonic Sum unless it is the `target` info metric, which is used to populate [resource attributes](#resource-attributes).
 A Prometheus Info metric can be thought of as a special-case of the Prometheus Gauge metric which has a value of 1, and whose labels generally stays constant over the life of the process.
 It is converted to a OTLP Non-Monotonic Sum, rather than an OTLP Gauge, because the value of 1 is intended to be viewed as a count, which should be summed together when aggregating away labels.

 ### StateSet

-An [Prometheus StateSet](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) metric MUST be converted to an OTLP Non-Monotonic Sum.
+A [Prometheus StateSet](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) metric MUST be converted to an OTLP Non-Monotonic Sum.
 A Prometheus StateSet metric can be thought of as a special-case of the Prometheus Gauge which has a 0 or 1 value, and has one metric point for every possible state.
 It is converted to an OTLP Non-Monotonic Sum, rather than an OTLP Gauge, because the value of 1 is intended to be viewed as a count, which should be summed together when aggregating away labels.

 ### Unknown-typed